Bira/octopus-carnival/_drafts/guns-of-wolfenstein-02.md

 0.7kg.
 They're not shy about throwing them at you if you stay for more than a few seconds behind cover.

-#### Flare Gun
+#### Kampfpistole ("war pistol")

-You can also find the **Kampfpistole** hidden in some levels.
 This is a version of a historical flare gun used in WW2 that could also fire grenades.
 Given the name ("war pistol") I think this one only fires grenades.
 Its extremely limited ammo is the best choice for taking out the tankiest enemies in the game, so I think it fires the HEAT round described in High Tech.

 | TL | Weapon       | Damage            | Acc | Range  | Weight    | RoF | Shots | ST | Bulk | Rcl |
 |:--:|:------------:|:-----------------:|:---:|:------:|:---------:|:---:|:-----:|:--:|:----:|:----|